-In this experiment, an outdoor environment is captured by an Omni-directional Multi-camera System (OMS): Ladybug [11].
-Figure 8 shows an appearance and view volume of Ladybug.
+In this experiment, an outdoor environment is captured by an Omni-directional Multi-camera System (OMS): Ladybug [17].
+Figure 9 shows an appearance and view volume of Ladybug.
 This camera system has six radially located camera units and takes synchronized six image sequences at 15fps (resolution of each camera: 768×1024 pixels).

 First, the outdoor environment was captured by the OMS as 3,000 images (500 frames).
-Figure 9 shows sampled frame of six input image sequences.
-Intrinsic camera parameters including geometric relations of fixed camera units are calibrated in advance by using a marker board and a 3-D laser measure [12].
-Extrinsic camera parameters of the input image sequences are estimated by tracking both a small number of feature landmarks of known 3-D positions and a large number of natural features of unknown 3-D positions in input images [13].
-Figure 10 illustrates the recovered camera path that is used as an input for depth estimation.
+Figure 10 shows a sampled frame of six input image sequences.
+Intrinsic camera parameters including geometric relations among fixed camera units are calibrated in advance by using a marker board and a 3-D laser measure [18].
+Extrinsic camera parameters of the input image sequences are estimated using bundle adjustment by tracking both a small number of feature landmarks of known 3-D positions and a large number of natural features of unknown 3-D positions in input images across adjacent camera units[19].
+Figure 11 illustrates the recovered camera path that is used as an input for depth estimation.
 The curved line and pyramids denote the motion path of a camera unit and its posture at every 20 frames, respectively.
 The length of the camera path is approximately 29m.
-The accuracy of estimated camera path is evaluated as 50mm about camera position and 0.07degree about camera posture (see [13] for more details).
+The accuracy of estimated camera path is evaluated as 50mm about camera position and 0.07degree about camera posture[19].